-Staff and volunteers must be familiar with the school's child protection & safeguarding policy and whistle blowing policy.
-If a member of staff or a volunteer has a concern about a child they should raise that concern with the school's Designated Safeguarding Lead as set out in the child protection and safeguarding policy.
+Staff and volunteers must be familiar with the school's child protection & safeguarding policy and whistleblowing policy.
+If a member of staff or a volunteer has a concern about a child, they should raise that concern with the school's Designated Safeguarding Lead as set out in the child protection and safeguarding policy.

 However, concerns about abuse of children by or the conduct of staff members must be referred to the Headteacher or Principal using yellow forms.
 Concerns about the conduct of the Headteacher or Principal should be referred to the Chair of Governors, Board of Trustees or Academy Trust.
-Such referrals can also be made directly to the Designated Officer in the Local Authority (formerly known as the LADO).
+Such referrals can also be made directly to the Local Authority Designated Office (LADO).
 Please refer to section 31 'Sharing concerns and recording incidents'.

-If, at any point, there is a risk of immediate serious harm to a child a referral should be made to the Multi-Agency Safeguarding Hub (MASH) or - in extreme circumstances - to the Police directly.
+If, at any point, there is a risk of immediate serious harm to a child a referral should be made to the Children and Families Front Door or - in consideration of the immediate risk of harm to the child - to the Police directly.
 Anybody can make a referral.
-If the child's situation does not appear to be improving the staff member/volunteer with concerns should press for reconsideration.
+If the child's situation does not appear to be improving the staff member/volunteer with concerns should press for re-consideration.